Chart Color Schemes

 Terrigal - North Avoca shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Terrigal - North Avoca is notably higher than broader benchmarks.
-Specifically, 33.8% of residents aged 15 and above hold university qualifications, compared to 20.8% in the SA4 region and 25.7% in the SA3 area.
+Educational attainment in Terrigal-North Avoca exceeds broader benchmarks significantly.
+Among residents aged 15+, 33.8% hold university qualifications compared to 20.8% in the SA4 region and 25.7% in the SA3 area.
 Bachelor degrees are most common at 23.6%, followed by postgraduate qualifications (7.2%) and graduate diplomas (3.0%).
-Vocational credentials are also prevalent, with 35.6% of residents aged 15 and above holding such qualifications – advanced diplomas account for 13.7% and certificates for 21.9%.
+Vocational credentials are also prominent, with 35.6% of residents aged 15+ holding them – advanced diplomas at 13.7% and certificates at 21.9%.

 Frequently Asked Questions - Education